Telehealth video appointments now available in all of our states UT, ID, WA, OR, NV, AZ & FL!

 So, what's the bottom line in all of these?
 Knowing the remarkable effects of lithium in treatment-resistant depression, bipolar disorder, suicidal ideation, ADHD, and even cognitive decline, it's worth considering adding lithium to your treatment plan.

-Are you suffering any mental health challenge and need help?
+Are you suffering any mental health challenges and need help?
 Come, let's talk.
 At Hope Mental Health, we can help evaluate your unique situation, diagnose the problem, and provide the best-suited treatment plan.
-Begin your journey to better mental well-being today.

 Author